SixArm/mast-cell-help/topics/cooking-triggers/index.md

 * **Volatile organic compounds (VOCs)**: Cooking can release VOCs that irritate airways and can trigger mast cell activation.
 You can try using a table-top VOC air filter to use right by the stove, or a VOC detector to use right by the stove.

 * **Microparticles**: Many non-stick pans can release microparticles, such as microplastics and microshards of chemicals.
-For example, a typical Teflon pan that has as scratch can pollute your food.
-Some people get some relief by switching from low-budget non-stick pans to ferritic non-nickel stainless steel pans, which work with any stove and also with a portable induction stove, and which do not contain plastics nor nickel.
+For example, some low-budget non-stick pans can accumulate scratches that release microparticles that pollute your food.
+Some people get some relief by switching from low-budget non-stick pans to ferritic non-nickel stainless steel pans, which do not release microparticles, and are also nickle-free, and which work with gas stoves and induction stoves.